jmgurvitch/art-of-data/_posts/2021-11-8-research-meta-analysis.md

 1. What are the null and alternative hypotheses?

-The null hypothesis stated that e-cigarettes were no more effective than nicotine patches at helping smokers to quit.
+The alternative hypothesis stated that "nicotine e-cigarettes would be more effective than patches and placebo e-cigarettes for smoking reduction, tobacco dependence, and relief of withdrawal symptoms, and that they would have no greater risk of adverse events than nicotine patches."

-The alternative hypothesis stated that cigarettes were more effective than nicotine patches at helping smokers to quit.
+The null hypothesis stated that e-cigarettes were no more effective than nicotine patches or placebo e-cigarettes at achieveing any of the aforementioned objectives.

 3. Who is collecting and analyzing this data?